SF-Capstone/Available-Aid/README.md

 The goal is for users to be able to quickly gauge which shelter is the best option for them without any prerequisite tech literacy.

-The *Available Aid* platform is committed to be open-sourced with a bare minimum budget for data hosting and server costs.
+The *Portland Aid Guide* platform is committed to be open-sourced with a bare minimum budget for data hosting and server costs.

-In situations already fraught with stress and anxiety, *Available Aid* is intended to be a **reliable**, *easy-to-use* tool, **accessible for all**.
+In situations already fraught with stress and anxiety, *Portland Aid Guide* is intended to be a **reliable**, *easy-to-use* tool, **accessible for all**.

 # II.
-Structure of Available Aid
+Structure of Portland Aid Guide

 ## GUI / User Interface